Search

 How Big Do Green Aeneus Corydoras Get?

-Corydoras green laser corys can reach up to 2.5 inches (6.4 cm) in length, and the corydoras gold laser corys can reach up to 2.8 inches (7 cm).
+Corydoras green laser corys can reach up to 2.5 inches (6.4 cm) in length, and the golden Cory catfish can reach up to 2.8 inches (7 cm).

 How Long Do Green Aeneus Corydoras Live?

+What is the average Cory catfish lifespan?
 Green Aeneus Corydoras can live up to five years with proper care.
-This coloration of metallic green body Corys has an average Cory catfish lifespan of three to four years.
+This coloration of metallic green body Corys has an average lifespan of three to four years.

-Corydoras gold laser corys prefer water temperatures between 75-81°F (23-27°C).
-It is vital to provide corydoras gold laser corys with a heater and thermometer to maintain the correct temperature.
+Corydoras gold Cory catfish prefer water temperatures between 75-81°F (23-27°C).
+It is vital to provide your Cory gold laser fish with a heater and thermometer to maintain the correct golden laser Cory temperature.

-Can Gold Laser Corydoras Live with Other Fish?
+Can Gold Lazer Corydoras Live with Other Fish?

 Corydoras gold laser corys can live with other fish, provided the tank mates are not too aggressive.
 Good tank mates for corys include other corydoras sp, tetras, cichlids, angelfish, and the most nano aquarium animals, including dwarf cichlids.